No end to emergency funds for Greek banks expected this week -source

 ECB Executive Board member Peter Praet said last week that ELA is "only for very short needs" and stressed the rules on provision to solvent banks should be applied.
 Bundesbank chief Jens Weidmann has called for "strict standards with ELA".

-Taking a strict approach would leave the ECB in an awkward position if Greece failed to agree an extended, or new, bailout program this week but nonetheless remained in the euro zone.
-Greece's existing program runs out on Feb.
+Taking a strict approach would leave the ECB in an awkward position if Greece failed to agree an extended, or new, bailout programme this week but nonetheless remained in the euro zone.
+Greece's existing programme runs out on Feb.
 28.

-Offering a carrot to Greece's radical leftist government, Austrian central bank chief Ewald Nowotny also signaled last week that if it signed up to a reform program, the ECB could replace this emergency funding with cheaper direct ECB finance.
+Offering a carrot to Greece's radical leftist government, Austrian central bank chief Ewald Nowotny also signalled last week that if it signed up to a reform programme, the ECB could replace this emergency funding with cheaper direct ECB finance.

 (Editing by Paul Taylor)